Forests of Mayotte National Nature Reserve: Flora and fauna

 Mayotte is part of the Comoros forests ecoregion.
 The predominant natural vegetation is humid tropical forest, although the islands's forests have been much reduced by human activity.
 The islands are home to many plant species, including many endemic species, and several endemic and limited-range species of birds, bats, reptiles, and insects.

-The reserve contains small areas primary forest, which are more or less intact, and larger areas of secondary forest, forests that have regrown after logging or clearing.
+The reserve contains small areas of primary forest, which are more or less intact, and larger areas of secondary forest, forests that have regrown after logging or clearing.
 Introduced species have proliferated on the island.
 Mayotte lost 1500 hectares of forest between 2011 and 2016, and 45% of Mayotte's native plant species are now threatened by habitat loss or competition with exotic species.